jamesshore/quixote/docs/QPage.md

 Stability: 3 - Stable
 ```

-These properties include the entire page, regardless of whether it's scrolled out of view.
+These properties describe the dimensions of the entire page, regardless of how much is scrolled out of view.
 The page is always at least as big as the viewport.
-By using page properties in your element assertions, you can assert where elements are positioned on the page.
+By using page properties in your element assertions, you can assert where elements are positioned relative to the overall page.

 * `page.top (`[`PositionDescriptor`](PositionDescriptor.md)`)` The top of the page.
 * `page.right (`[`PositionDescriptor`](PositionDescriptor.md)`)` The right side of the page.